Free Fabora Tool

 Free Fabora tool

-Built for welders, fabricators, workshop teams, and site welders who need a practical answer on what the machine costs to run.
+Built for welders, fabricators, workshop teams, and site welders who need a practical answer on what the machine costs to run at a real welding setting.

 • No login, storage, or backend saving